mozolin/matter-thread/install/office_network.md

   Connected to ***mobile internet*** and creates a Wi-Fi hotspot.
 - **Netis N5 Router**
   Connected via ***Wi-Fi*** to an access point created on the Redmi Note 14 smartphone.
-  Using a router allows you to create a local network with its own addressing, independent of the access point.
+  Using a router allows to create a local network with its own addressing, independent of the access point.
 - **TP-Link LS1008 Switch**
   Connected via ***Ethernet*** to the Netis N5 router output.
   Used to expand the number of Ethernet outputs, as the Netis N5 router only has three.